sivklap/appsflyer-bootcamp/README.md

 # QueenB - Full Stack Task Management Application
+A template for building a full-stack web application using modern technologies - fork this repository to get started quickly.

-A modern full-stack web application built with Node.js, Express, React, and Material UI for task and user management.
+Built with Node.js, Express, React, and Material UI.

 ## 🚀 Features